 Students analyze literature produced in pre-industrialized Britain and explore the evolution of the English language and literature in its early phases.
 Topics might include the Icelandic epics, the early and middle English genres, or the impact of the Norman Invasion on Saxon.
-Prerequisite: Graduate Standing.
+Topics will vary.
+May be repeated once with permission of department Chair.